Apology following dispute during school's culture day falls short, say protesters | CBC News

 "So it's a symbol of that sort of historical attachment and current attachment to the land.
 The pattern itself, the fishnet pattern and the waves also symbolize Palestinians ties to the sea."

-She said it also became a symbol of resistance to British colonialism in the 1930s.
+Nassar says in the 1930s it became a symbol of resistance to British colonialism and continues today to represent opposition to injustice.

 In a message on Friday, the school's principal Benedette Anyanwu apologized for the distress caused to students, family and the wider community.